 I grew up with my hands in the dirt.
 I remember grabbing each plant in the garden as my dad worked his crops saying, "Daddy, what this?
 He would answer and I would ask, "can I pick it?"
 I must have said this 200 times and he would just answer yes or no, explaining what each plant was as we went along during the seasons.
 I would always pick helping my dad on the farm over being in the house.
 My father used many of our farms available wild herbs and vegetables as whole plant medicine to support, cleanse and heal our horses, pigs, chicken and cows.

 My grandmother also used whole plant medicine in the form of herbs, poultices, tinctures and teas to raise her family of sixteen during the great depression of the 1930's.
-Medical care wasn't accessible and she took care of her children independently with the occasional help of a midwife
+Medical care wasn't accessible and she took care of her children independently with the occasional help of a midwife.
+Herbalism is in my blood.

 In my late twenties, I started my formal studies of plant identification, function, energetics, history and lore.
 In 2002, I began blending those studies with my love for dogs.
 I have obtained most of my experience through self-study, working with other herbalists, nutritionists and my role as the director of Music City Holistic Pug Rescue.

-Giving my life over to the fur and slobber, I opened a holistic kennel-free boarding facility on 32 acres in the Cumberland mountains.
+When I was 29 I gave my life over to the fur and slobber when I opened a holistic kennel-free boarding facility on 32 acres in the Cumberland mountains.

 Above is a short video of me walking the dogs at my kennel-free boarding facility, Almost Home Pet Farm.
 I loved spending my days with the dogs and herbs in the forest.